Birdseye Speedwell Flower

 How to Control Speedwell in your lawn.

-Dense, healthy lawns choke out speedwell.
+Dense, healthy lawns choke out Speedwell.

 • Cut at the right height for your turf grass.